 College grads don’t have a lot of money.
 Plus, many are in debt.
 It’s understandable why one would choose the minimum repayment option.
 But, paying more per month helps address the overall principal.
 The longer it takes to pay, the more interest is associated to the overall cost.
 If you have a hard time finding the added funds, establish an automatic withdrawal process with your lender.

 Do All of the Calculations in the Beginning

 Before making your first payment, know what you owe and how long it’s going to take to pay all of it back.
 From there, you’ll know how much money you need to pay each month.
 Then, you can begin thinking of ways to pay more along the way and bring the projected payback date closer.
 Direct lender details vary from those associated with government loans.

 It’s common for grads to have debt and or need to pay off more than one loan.
 Refinancing provides an opportunity to lower the level of interest so grads can pay off the principal faster.
 Be cautious, however, in reading a provider’s terms and conditions.
 For example, some may offer an initial period of low interest with a higher interest coming in time or because of missed payments.

 Use That $20 Bill You Found in Your Coat

-At times, we come across good fortune that takes the shape of inheritance, lottery winnings, a lucky night at the casino, etc. Rather than splurge on a vacation, new shoes, or a higher quality car, put the funds toward debt.
+At times, we come across good fortune that takes the shape of inheritance, lottery winnings, etc. Rather than splurge on a vacation, new shoes, or a higher quality car, put the funds toward debt.
 Being in debt, technically, means you owe money you didn’t or don’t have.
 So, it makes sense to pay it back when you do have it, especially when it’s unplanned.
 It takes tremendous discipline to roll a night’s winnings into the other hand as you write a bigger check to your lender, but it makes a lot of sense.